C-Loftus/C-Loftus.github.io/content/writings/talon-pedal.md

 If you are familiar with this type of input method, it is likely that you have encountered either a large metal arcade pad or a flimsy, foldable soft pad for home console use.

-My design incorporates wood and polycarbonate, making it considerably more portable than a large metal pad, while still providing enough stability for use at a standing desk with shoes.
+My design uses a wood base with polycarbonate mounted by velcro.
+The slight compression of the velcro provides tactile feedback while still securely keeping the sensor in place.
+As such, my design is considerably more portable than a large metal pad, while still providing enough durability for use at a standing desk with shoes.

 For those who prefer using the panel barefoot, there is a slight lip near the sensor's edge that allows you to easily feel the edge of the panel with your feet without looking down.

 # Conclusion

 Foot pedals and experimental input methods are not discussed nearly enough and there is so much potential for improvement.
 In the future, I would be interested in designing a larger pedal/pad and developing input methods that incorporate a wider ranger of natural movement.
 What if we could use our entire body to control the computer?
-With alternative input methods it's possible; it's only up to us to reimagine it.
+With alternative input methods it's possible, it's only up to us to reimagine it.

 Beyond just my pedal, I believe strongly that custom hardware is one of the best ways to tailor Talon your needs and experiment with previously unseen input options.
 Regardless of your current health or abilities, anyone who uses computers for a significant portion of their day with only a small subset of input methods is at risk for RSI or other related health issues.

 Thus, when we create these sorts of custom devices and leverage accessibility software like Talon Voice, we are not only optimizing our productivity, but also our health.
-I'm really excited about these ways we can make computer use into a healthier, more accessible activity and intend on building more custom hardware in the future.
+I'm really excited about these ways we can turn computer use into a healthier, more accessible activity and I intend on building more custom hardware in the future.

 {{< rawhtml >}}